httpsterio/httpster.io-old/README.md

 pip3 install fonttools
 ```

-##

-Todo:
+## Todo:

-[ ] go through glyphs and add the required. add é

 [ ] design and write?

-[ ] figcaptions in parse-transform broken if they have title?
+[?] figcaptions in parse-transform broken if they have title?
 Fix upstream.
 Sets img url to null (use data-src)

 [ ] svg anchor imgs in headers doesn't accept ch units. change to pixes or omit width and go with ex for height (PR)

 Done:

+[x] go through glyphs and add the required. add é

 [x] figure out why njk for-loops end up with whitespace from indentation